c-git/c-git.github.io/content/misc/documentation_update.md

 The fields should be set according to the following rules:

+1. If `date` is not set, set it to last edit date or todays date if no last edit date (and clear `updated` if set).
-1. If only `date` is set it should match the last commit date for the file, if not set `updated` to todays date.
+2. If only `date` is set it should match the last commit date for the file, if not set `updated` to todays date.
-2. If `updated` is set it should match the last commit date for the file, if not set `updated` to todays date.
+3. If `updated` is set it should match the last commit date for the file, if not set `updated` to todays date."